spcy-ivy/ivys-peppers/README.md

-# ivy's Peppers
+# ivy's peppers
+open source repository for our games "ivy's peppers"

+# modding
+this game is open source, so might as well do something with that!

+feel free to fork this game and add your own peppers, gamemodes, etc!

+i want this to be a project owned by everyone, and I think it would be fun as hell if everyone could put their own unique twist on this game

+the primary directories you really need to be concerned about when making custom shit are `src/server/peppers` and `src/server/gamemodes`

+id consider my code hot garbage... so hopefully you can deal with that hahahahahaha

+have fun adding your own stuff ^-^

+# tools
+## disclaimer!!!
 dont get confused when I use react shit with @rbxts/roact its based off of [this](https://github.com/littensy/rbxts-react-example/) and apparently its to avoid conflicts w/ rbxts compiler

-# tools
 ## the game itself
 - [rbxts](https://roblox-ts.com/) is the transpiler for typescript to luau
 - [flamework](https://fireboltofdeath.dev/docs/flamework/) is the framework for rbxts. using their core and networking modules too